-Production at the Omagh mine was suspended during the fourth quarter of 2013 following a fall in the concentrate gold grade together with weakening gold prices.
+Production at the Omagh mine remains suspended since the fourth quarter of 2013.
 The main production focus during 2013 had been on the processing of ore from the low grade stockpile as mining from the Kearney pit had become totally restricted as a result of the surplus rock stockpile on the site having reached capacity levels arising from the quashing of the planning consent for the removal of surplus rock.
 This ongoing limitation resulted in production being from low grade sources up until the suspension of production later in 2013 which resulted in further cost reduction measures being implemented at the Omagh mine including the laying off of the majority of its operatives.
+However the granting of planning consent during the second quarter of 2015 for an underground operation at the Omagh site will permit the continuation and expansion of gold mining.
+The underground mine will utilize the same processing methods and will be the first underground gold mine, of any scale, in Ireland.
+The strategy is to establish the underground mine as soon as finance is available and look for further expansion of gold reserves on the property, which has many undrilled targets.